saru-tora/anansi/tutorial.markdown

 }
 ```

 `Group::is_auth` will redirect the visitor if they aren't authenticated.
 This time, for `handle`, a closure is passed this time since redirection isn't async.
-For the template `forum/topic/templates/new.rs.html`, in this simple case, you can just reuse `login.rs.html` by using the `check` and `render` macros, though for an actual site, you'd probably write a custom template.
+For the template, in this simple case, you can just reuse `login.rs.html` by using the `check` and `render` macros, though for an actual site, you'd probably write a custom one.
 You can also have a link to the page added in `index.rs.html` if the user is authenticated:

 ```html
 @block content {